Mohamed Al-Fayed: Origins of wealth

-In March 1985 the Al-Fayeds announced a formal cash offer for House of Fraser of £615 million, which Kleinwort claimed was untethered by any borrowings.
-There has not yet been a comprehensive account of Al-Fayeds finances in 1985, but the DTI report claimed that by October 1984 the Al-Fayeds had at least $600 million in the Royal Bank of Scotland and in a Swiss bank at their disposal.
+In March 1985, the Al-Fayeds announced a formal cash offer for House of Fraser of £615 million, which Kleinwort claimed was untethered by any borrowings.
+There has not yet been a comprehensive account of the Al-Fayeds' finances in 1985, but the DTI report claimed that by October 1984 the Al-Fayeds had at least $600 million in the Royal Bank of Scotland and in a Swiss bank at their disposal.
 "We were not told the source of any of these funds or given a credible story as to how and where they were obtained", said the DTI inspectors.
 The money the Al-Fayeds claimed as their own was apparently used as collateral in order to guarantee a loan of more than £400 million to buy House of Fraser.

 Al-Fayed told Maureen Orth in an interview that "If you have a company with tremendous assets like Harrods...you have no problem.
 You don't need to use cash."
 The first loan, from a Swiss bank, was replaced with another loan secured by House of Fraser shares, the Al-Fayeds had acquired the House of Fraser with none of their own money used to purchase it.
 The Al-Fayeds ownership of Harrods was complete when the British government issued a press release announcing that it would not refer the Al-Fayeds' bid to the Monopolies and Mergers Commission.

-During the final stages of the Al-Fayeds purchase of Harrods, Tiny Rowland wrote to the Secretary of State for Trade and Industry, Norman Tebbit, repudiating the Al-Fayeds story of the origin of their families wealth.
+During the final stages of the Al-Fayeds purchase of Harrods, Tiny Rowland wrote to the Secretary of State for Trade and Industry, Norman Tebbit, repudiating the Al-Fayeds story of the origin of their families' wealth.
 Rowland also enlisted the help of Ashraf Marwan, to aid him in his exposing of the Al-Fayeds.
 The Observer newspaper, owned by Rowland, was used to attack the Al-Fayeds.
 Al-Fayed issued a libel suit against The Observer, and other newspapers critical of the Al-Fayeds were routinely threatened or issued with similar writs.
 All critical reporting of the Al-Fayeds outside of the Observer was virtually stopped.